jinkebj/leetcode/leetcode/algorithm/TargetSum.md

 The original problem statement is equivalent to:
 Find a subset of nums that need to be positive, and the rest of them negative, such that the sum is equal to target

-Let P be the positive subset and N be the negative subset For example:
+Let P be the positive subset and N be the negative subset.

+For example:

     Given nums = [1, 2, 3, 4, 5] and target = 3 then one possible solution is +1-2+3-4+5 = 3